Silviis/ros-docker/README.md

    docker compose up -d
    ```

-   This will pull the base image from Docker Hub, make some changes to it (see `Dockerfile`) and run it in detached mode.
+   This will pull the base image from DockerHub, make some changes to it (see `Dockerfile`) and run it in detached mode.

 3. To attach a shell to the running container run the following command:
    ```sh